Begüm Birgören

 Begüm Birgören (born 20 September 1982) is a Turkish actress.
+She is best known for series Kırık Kanatlar, Ömre Bedel, Kaçak.

 Early life

 Begüm Birgören was born on 20 September 1982 in Eskişehir, Turkey.
 Her maternal family is of Circassian origin.
 Her father is a teacher, and her mother is an economist.
 The actress has stated that she has been fascinated in acting since she was 13.
 She completed her education in Bahçeşehir University Visual Arts and Visual Communication Design.
 She completed her master's degree at Film and Drama Department at Kadir Has University.